elonsalfati/jest-redis/README.md

 		},
 		autoStart: boolean, // by default, true
 	},
-	useSharedDBForAllJestWorkers: boolean // enables seperated database for each test worker.
+	useSharedDBForAllJestWorkers: boolean, // enables seperated database for each test worker.
 This disables the exported environment variable.
 	redisURLEnvName: string, // the exported environment variable name }
 ```